-Microsoft releases Windows updates to help users to keep their computer system and software up-to-date.
-When you are running Windows 10, the updates will be installed automatically on the computer without disabling the automatic Windows Updates.
-It cannot be denied that Windows updates like installing the security patches is very important and necessary to be installed on the computer.
-They can not only make users' Windows perform better but also prevent Windows systems from cyber attacks.
-However, not all the updates are useful while a few updates may cause problems such as audio problem, network failure, and even blue screen of death.
-To prevent those problems accordingly, you may need to know how to uninstall a problematic update before it breaks your computer using Windows update uninstall tool.
+Microsoft releases Windows updates to help users to keep their computer systems and software up-to-date.
+When you are running Windows 10, the updates will be installed automatically on the computer if you don't disable the automatic Windows Updates.
+Windows updates like the security patches are very important and necessary to keep your system safe from cyber attacks.
+However, not all the updates are useful while a few updates may cause problems such as audio problems, network failure, and even blue screen of death.
+To prevent those problems accordingly, you can learn how to uninstall Windows update before it breaks your computer using Windows update uninstall tool.

-Here are the solutions to uninstall a problematic Windows update on Windows 10:
+Here are 3 free solutions to uninstall a problematic Windows update on Windows 10:

 Solution One: Uninstall problematic Windows updates by Control Panel